 Scott Schell is the University of Wyoming’s extension entomology specialist based in Laramie.
 He earned his B.S.
 (1991) and M.S. degrees (1994) in entomology from U.W. and then was a research associate for Prof. Jeffrey Lockwood in the College of Agriculture for nine years.
 Starting in 2003, his work responsibilities changed to the identification of arthropods submitted through the Extension system to UW and providing management recommendations for arthropod pests of all sorts.

-Dr. Dorothy Tuthill is Associate Director of the Biodiversity Institute, charged with developing and delivering educational programs.
+Dr. Dorothy Tuthill is the former Associate Director of the Biodiversity Institute, where she developed and delivered educational programs.
 She is an alumna of the University of Wyoming Department of Botany, with research focused on soil microfungi.
 Raised by entomologists and broadly trained in botany, Dorothy enjoys sharing her enthusiasm for the natural world with students of all ages, and especially enjoys looking at the often missed tiny things.

 Mason Lee is the senior project coordinator for the UW Biodiversity Institute.
 She has a B.S. and M.S. in wildlife biology and has worked with endangered reptiles and amphibians in Texas and Wyoming.
-Horned lizards are her passion; she has served on the Horned Lizard Conservation Society board for three years and is honored to continue working with the Society as president in 2021.
+Horned lizards are her passion.

 Zach Hutchinson is the Community Science Coordinator for Audubon Rockies, a partner of the Wyoming Naturalist Program.
 Zach is an experienced master bird bander, coordinating the monitoring efforts by Audubon Rockies in Colorado, Wyoming, and Utah.